coveo/source.coveo.com/_posts/2015-03-06-react-flux-and-coveo.md

 ## Another JS Framework, another Day

-JavaScript is an evolving language and new JavaScript frameworks are given birth and die everyday (if you are a purist there is always [VanillaJS][vanillajs] available for you).
+JavaScript is an evolving language and new JavaScript frameworks are born and die everyday (if you are a purist there is always [VanillaJS][vanillajs] available for you).

+As an experiment, I wanted to build an interface to Coveos search engine around [React][react] web application framework.
+While learning [React][react], I went all-in and used [Flux][flux], a simple web application architecture popularized at the same time as React, which is somewhat different from the traditionnal MVC pattern libraries like [Backbone / Marionette][marionette].

-As an experiment, I wanted to build an interface to Coveo's search engine around React web application framework While learning the [React][react].
-I went all in and used [Flux][flux] a simple web application architecture which was popularized at the same time as React which is somewhat different from the traditionnal MVC pattern libraries like [Backbone / Marionette][marionette]
+As an experiment, I wanted to build an interface to Coveo's search engine around React web application framework.
+While learning the .
+I went all in and used  a simple web application architecture which was popularized at the same time as React which is somewhat different from the traditionnal MVC pattern libraries like

-This project also got me to experiment with other technologies like SVG icons, instead of plain icons or font icons and also with the new FlexBox.
-I also leaned towards ECMAScript 6 for this project and the new features coming in are quite nice.
+This project also got me to experiment with other technologies like SVG icons, instead of plain or font icons, and also with the new FlexBox.
+I also leaned towards ECMAScript 6 for this project and the new features coming in are game-changing (template string, classes, const, arrow function).

+_For more information about ES6 [look at the new features][learnes6]_

 ## The dashboard

-So let's try to build a searchable dashboard from what we can get out of our sample documents putted together in our`sampledocumentation` org.
+So let's try to build a searchable dashboard from what we can get out of our sample documents put together in our`sampledocumentation` org.

 I used the [Yeoman][yeoman] generator [generator-flux-react][yeomangenerator] to bootstrap a React template application.

 ## React

-React is an interesting technology developped initially by Facebook then released about one year ago into the wild.
+React is an interesting technology initially developped by Facebook and then released about a year ago into the wild.

 It provides a virtual DOM (document object model), a JavaScript representation of the DOM which we can manipulate freely.
-What React does under the hood is that when a component's `render` method is called it does a diff of the previous render Virtual DOM and the new one and then only modifies the real browser DOM.
+What React does under the hood is that when a components `render` method is called, it perfoms a diff between the previous render Virtual DOM and the new one, and then only modifies the real browser DOM.

-React also provides a nice extension to JavaScript called [JSX](jsx) which really eases the use of React.
-JSX is like inputing some html templates directly into your JavaScript.
+React also provides a nice extension to JavaScript called [JSX][jsx] which really eases the use of React.
+Using [JSX][jsx] is like using html directly into JavaScript.

 Here is an example of what JSX can do: